There’s good reason to be optimistic about the future of transgender issues in the workplace.

 How your business can better include transgender employees.

-More than likely, your business already has in place guidelines related to the reporting and handling of harassment and discrimination; however, you should make sure that these policies also clearly denote zero tolerance for harassment based on gender expression and identity.
+More than likely, your business already has in place guidelines related to the reporting and handling of harassment and discrimination; however to be a trans friendly workplace, you should make sure that these policies also clearly denote zero tolerance for harassment based on gender expression and identity.

 Further, company leadership and key executives should take measures to foster a culture of inclusion where everyone—employees, vendors, and customers—feel safe and comfortable being their authentic selves.